 Separate the idea that eating the same food equals quality time together

 This tip was a revelation for me when I first heard it.
 Are you ready??
 You can still enjoy quality time with your family without sitting down and eating the same foods together.
-You can even enjoy quality time with them without eating at all!

 I know shocking right?!
 It was for me.
-It is very common for families to associate meals together as quality time.
+It is very common for families to associate meals together with quality time.
 And I’m not saying that it isn’t a good opportunity for everyone to sit down and be together.

 BUT… you can still enjoy your family even if you are eating different foods.
 Eating the same food doesn’t change the fact that you are all sitting down together at the same time and enjoying each other’s company.

 I mean think about going out to a restaurant.
 Do you make everyone order the exact same meal?
 Probably not.

 There have even been times when I have sat down with my family at dinner time and not been hungry.
-I was still able to sit down and talk to my family while they were eating and still enjoy them.
+I was still able to sit down and talk to my family while they were eating and still enjoy being with them.

 Food does not equal quality time.
 Sitting down with your family and being with them is quality time.
 No matter what everyone is putting in their mouth.

-Tip #5: Make your healthy food easy to access
+Make your healthy food easy to access

-The first practical tip I have on how to eat healthy when your family doesn’t is to make sure your healthy food is easy to access.
+The first actionable tip I have on how to eat healthy when your family doesn’t is to make sure your healthy food is easy to access.
 If possible make it easier to get to then the junk food.

 In my fridge, I make sure the healthy food is front and center.
-If I go looking in the fridge when I have a snack craving, I want the first thing I see to be some cut up fruit, vegetables, or yogurt.
+If I go looking in the fridge when I have a snack craving, I want the first thing I see to be some cut-up fruit, vegetables, or yogurt.